Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 If the Toloker mismatches your preset filter, they can't see the task.
 You can only remove the restricting filter from the pool.
 You can test the task in the [Sandbox](../concepts/sandbox.md) by adding the desired user to your trusted list.

 #### Can I set up a task to display it to users with certain demographic and geo parameters?
-For example, <q>Moscow only, 30-45 years old</q>.
+For example, "Moscow only, 30-45 years old".

 You can do that.
 To select Tolokers for the pool, use [filters](../concepts/filters.md).